ikuhamada/state-doc/GNCPP/index.rst

 	This page is under construction

 STATE uses genelized normconserving pseudopotentials (GNCPPs), which are normconserving (NC), ultrasoft (US), or mixed normconserving/ultrasoft (NC/US) pseudopotentials.
-GNCPPs have been generated using an in-house code developped by Yoshitada Morikawa.
+GNCPPs have been generated using an in-house code developed by Yoshitada Morikawa.
 Note that the mixed NC/US scheme in GNCPP is independent and was used before the publication by Stokbro [Phys.
 Rev. B 53, 6869 (1996)].